Skip to content

 On arrival: Many visitors fly into Glasgow specifically to base themselves in Ayrshire for the week.
 Ayr, Troon, and Prestwick all have good accommodation options within minutes of the courses.

-Glasgow Airport might not have Edinburgh's concentration of courses nearby, but what it does have, 30 miles south, is an argument for being the best single-destination airport for serious golf in Scotland.
+Glasgow Airport might not have Edinburgh's concentration of courses on the doorstep, but what it does have — 30 miles south and in every direction — is an argument for being the best single-destination airport for serious golf in Scotland.

 Share